 Start With The Physical Workflow, Not The Model

 Choose a workflow where AI can improve a specific decision: detect drift before failure, classify defects, recommend process adjustments, route a maintenance task, or alert an operator to a risk condition.
 Avoid vague mandates such as "add physical AI to the factory."
 The roadmap needs a named asset, line, process, decision owner, and measurable outcome.
+If the opportunity is broad, compare it against adjacent AI in manufacturing use cases before funding custom engineering.

 | Use Case | Required Signals | Risk Control |